datacarpentry/sql-ecology-lesson/.github/ISSUE_TEMPLATE.md

 Thank you for filing an issue!

 These lessons are being prepared for publication.
 From March 15, 2017 to April 21, 2017 issues related to [lesson release preparations](https://github.com/datacarpentry/lesson-release/blob/master/release-checklist.md) are particularly appreciated.

+There is a running checklist on [issue #124](https://github.com/datacarpentry/sql-ecology-lesson/issues/124)